aklapatch/DevToolsAndPractice/README.md

 ## Desktop environment
 The [i3 window manager](https://i3wm.org/) with [xfce4](https://xfce.org/) panels.

-## Languages that I should make someday
+## Tools that I should make someday
 + A low level language (like C) that incorporates lisp's metaprogramming capabilities without sacrificing speed or ease of use.

 + A single web development language that can replace HTML, Javascript, CSS, and your favorite backend language.

++ A language construct that removes the possiblity for shared conditions in code.

 ## Misc.
 + [gdb-dashboard](https://github.com/cyrus-and/gdb-dashboard): This is a premade configuration for GDB that makes it a lot more usable.